 UT Health East Texas is a 10-hospital system with more than 50 clinic locations covering East Texas.
 Our flagship hospital, UT Health Tyler, is a 502-bed level-1 trauma center serving as a tertiary referral center and will house the new residency program.
 We treat high-acuity patients who present late with diverse and complex surgical pathology.

 Our program fosters intellectual development and independent residents who run our surgical services.
-Our faculty believes in education and understands the importance of autonomy and progressive responsibility.
+Our faculty believe in education and understand the importance of autonomy and progressive responsibility.
 They want to see you plan and perform the entire procedure and mentor students and junior residents.
 We aim to graduate the type of surgeon others call upon.

-- 5-year ACGME accredited program with 3 categorical residents per year
+- Five-year ACGME accredited program with three categorical residents per year.

 Thank you for exploring our program and we look forward to reviewing your application.

 Vice Chair of Surgical Education